yogimathius/symbolic-ontology-mcp/updated-checklist.md

 1. Complete the Tower/Axum integration testing infrastructure (replace the complex tower_examples.rs with simpler, more focused tests)
 2. Fully connect the MCP implementation to the API server
 3. Enhance the API testing coverage
-4. Implement the LLM integration for symbol interpretation
+4. Focus on data-focused MCP methods for the symbolic ontology

+> **Note:** LLM integration (OpenRouter, prompt optimization, and interpretation) will be implemented in a separate MCP client service.
+This service focuses solely on providing accurate symbolic data as an MCP server.